ooples/pine_script_docs/source/essential/Extended_and_regular_sessions.rst

 it is due to the chart's settings showing extended hours.

-The first argument of the `ticker.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_ticker{dot}new>`__ function is an exchange prefix ("BATS") and the second argument is a ticker ("AAPL").
+The first argument of the `ticker.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_ticker{dot}new>`__ function is an exchange prefix ("NASDAQ") and the second argument is a ticker ("AAPL").
 The third argument specifies the type of the session (``session.extended`` or ``session.regular``).
 So *Example 1* could be rewritten as::

     //@version=5
     indicator("Example 3: Regular Session Data using `ticker.new()`")
-    t = ticker.new("BATS", "AAPL", session.regular)
+    t = ticker.new("NASDAQ", "AAPL", session.regular)
-    cc = request.security("BATS:AAPL", timeframe.period, close, barmerge.gaps_on)
+    cc = request.security("NASDAQ:AAPL", timeframe.period, close, barmerge.gaps_on)
     plot(cc, style=plot.style_linebr)

 If you want to request the same session specification used for the chart's main